andreaswachs/zeronorth-cloud-platforms-coding-challenge-solution/README.md

 - `terraform` CLI tool.
 Any recent version is presumably working
 - `bash`: the `test.sh` script assumes that you're working on a Linux/MacOS machine.
+- `jq`: CLI tool to work with JSON data.
+This is needed for the test script

 ## Deploying infrastructure and application